 Stony Coral Tissue Loss Disease in Florida and the Caribbean

 The Florida Reef Tract has been experiencing an outbreak of a coral disease termed Stony Coral Tissue Loss Disease.
 First reported off the coast of Miami-Dade County in 2014, this outbreak now spans from the northern extent of the reef tract in Martin County down to Sand Key in the Lower Keys.
 The disease impacts roughly half of Florida’s 45 stony corals, including key reef building species, five species listed pursuant to the Endangered Species Act, and many charismatic coral species.
 The disease has high species-specific prevalence rates and high whole-colony mortality rates, leading to significant declines of susceptible species on impacted reefs.
 Similar outbreak signs have been reported elsewhere in the Caribbean, including Jamaica, Mexico, St. Maarten, the US Virgin Islands, and the Dominican Republic.

-In 2019, NOAA Coral Reef Conservation Program will award over $1 million through competitive grants to treat affected areas and prevent Stony Coral Tissue Loss Disease from spreading.
-Please check the Coral Reef Conservation Program’s Funding Opportunities for new financial assistance competitions addressing the disease that are currently available or coming soon.
+In 2019, NOAA Coral Reef Conservation Program awarded over $1 million through NOAA’s Coastal and Marine Habitat Restoration Grants to treat affected areas and prevent Stony Coral Tissue Loss Disease from spreading.
+Please check the NOAA Fisheries News Page for information on the awards.
 More information about the disease and how citizens can help is found on the Florida Keys National Marine Sanctuary’s Coral Disease Outbreak page at https://floridakeys.noaa.gov/coral-disease/.

 The NOAA Coral Reef Conservation Program was established in 2000 by the Coral Reef Conservation Act.
 Headquartered in Silver Spring, Maryland, the program is part of NOAA's Office for Coastal Management.